chrisisth/PokemonGo-Automate-Flows/Send or open presents/readme.md

 This flow is designed to automate the process of opening gifts in Pokemon Go with a focus on reliability, even at the cost of efficiency.
 Here's how it works:

-## Start
-Press the volume down button to activate the flow within the trainer profile screen where you have to tap to open the present.
+1. **Start**: Press the volume down button to activate the flow within the trainer profile screen where you have to tap to open the present.

-## Operation
-The flow will automatically open gifts within the game, ensuring each step is completed accurately, though it may take longer than other flows.
+3. **Operation**: The flow will automatically open gifts within the game, ensuring each step is completed accurately, though it may take longer than other flows.

-## End
-To stop the operation, simply press the volume up button.
+3. **End**: To stop the operation, simply press the volume up button.
 Upon stopping, the flow will provide a brief summary indicating the number of times it has run.
 To stop the flow, you need to manually stop it in the Automate app.

 ## Features
 - **Cancel:** You can cancel the flow at any time by pressing the volume up button.